 Retirement planning has always been complicated and, despite efforts to simplify matters in 2006, it unfortunately remains so.
-Financial constraints have caused successive governments to seek ways of reducing the subsidy to higher earners available through tax relief on pension contributions.
-However, for the vast majority of taxpayers, even most of those paying tax at 40%, pensions continue to offer significant benefits including:
+For the vast majority of taxpayers, even most of those paying tax at 40%, pensions continue to offer significant benefits including:

 - Tax relief on contributions at 20% or 40% depending on personal circumstances;

 - Tax-free growth within the fund (except for the 10% withholding tax on dividends from UK companies);

 - Up to 25% of the fund as tax-free cash at any time from 55 and